 The Mental Capacity Act 2005 provides a statutory framework to empower and protect people who may lack capacity to make decisions for themselves.
 It also establishes a framework for making decisions on their behalf.
 This applies whether decisions are for life changing events or for everyday matters.
-All decisions made must comply with the Mental Capacity Act.
+Timely and robust assessments of mental capacity are vital to effective safeguarding work.
+The Mental Capacity Act 2005 applies to people from the age of 16.